jeffmli/Data-Scientist-Learning-Plan/README.md

 And in addition to all these, working on the take-home practice(s) for one day on the weekends.
 One day for rest(probably Sunday).

+## Additional Notes:

-I'll attempt the problem without looking, check the answer, apply a memory technique(if necessary), re-do the problem knowing the answer and then move on.
+- I'll attempt the problem without looking, check the answer, apply a memory technique(if necessary), re-do the problem knowing the answer and then move on.
 Each problem and solution will be logged in this Github repository so I can review previous problems.

+- For the sake of time, only use a Feynman technique or create a cheat sheet for topics I struggle with.
+May not have the time to create it for everything.